 Thank you for choosing the University of Missouri Veterinary Health Center to provide care for your animal.
 We are pleased to offer both wellness care and specialty care, as well as hospitalization, clinic visits and, for larger animals, ambulatory care in which we bring our doctors to you.
 We also offer emergency care for animals with sudden or severe injury and illness 24 hours a day, 365 days a year, through our emergency hospital.
+Please see our current small animal emergency service policies.

 Our specialty care is provided by a wide range of board-certified veterinary specialists with ready access to the most sophisticated diagnostic testing procedures and the latest treatment options.
 We are proud to offer world-class expertise and compassionate patient care in a friendly environment.